flashbots/flashbots-docs/docs/flashbots-core/searchers/quick-start.md

 3. Ethereum Dapps with advanced use cases like account abstraction or gasless transactions (for example, tornado.cash and mistX)

 ### How does Flashbots work for searchers?
-Flashbots connects searchers directly to miners and allows them to avoid public mempools.
+Flashbots connects searchers directly to miners and allows them to avoid the public tx pool.
 Searchers with transactions they would like to send miners first craft what we call "bundles" and send these to Flashbots' MEV-Relay.
 MEV-Relay is a gateway that Flashbots runs today which simulates searchers' bundles, and if there are no errors then forwards them on to miners.
 Miners then receive bundles and include them in blocks if it is profitable for them to do so.

 Getting onboarded to Flashbots is easy for searchers; you simply need to update how you send transactions.